bperezpalau/SecresCSV/README.md

 ## New features of this modified version

 This versiones includes 3 news menu options:
--Separator: Let you choose the CSV separator
+*Separator: Let you choose the CSV separator
--Header: Let you choose if you want to be asked for file header
--Encoding: Let you choose 2 types of encoding files (ANSI and UTF8)
+*Header: Let you choose if you want to be asked for file header *Encoding: Let you choose 2 types of encoding files (ANSI and UTF8)

 This menu options will be also asked when you open a file if you want.
 You can avoid on the menu option this questions.